 All FRYSC coordinators are required to receive twenty-four (24) hours of approved professional learning annually.
-This includes attendance at one DFRYSC sponsored annual conferences such as Victory over Violence and Fall Institute.
+This includes attendance at one DFRYSC-sponsored annual conference, such as Victory over Violence and Fall Institute.
 In addition, all coordinators are required to attend their regional meetings and required regional training offered by their Regional Program Managers.
-More information regarding the FRYSC training requirements is available on the DFRYSC training webpage: Direct link to Training Page:
+More information regarding the FRYSC training requirements is available on the FRYSC Training Information page on the Division of FRYSC website.